August 29, 2005

 b.
 Conventional Military Forces.
 (Army, Navy, Air Force).

-(1) Nonnational or occupying forces in the country
+(1) Nonnational or occupying forces in the

-(2) National (inndigenous) forces (Army, Navy, Air
+(2) National (inndigenous) forces (Army, Navy,

-Force).
+Air Force).

 c.
 Internal Security Forces (including border guards).

-(1) Strength and general organization, distinguishing
+(1) Strength and general organization,

-between non-national and national elements.
+distinguishing between non-national and national elements.

-(2) Deployment and disposition of security elements.
+(2) Deployment and disposition of security

-(3) The location of all known guard posts or expected
+(3) The location of all known guard posts or

-main LOCs (railroads, highways, and telecommunication lines) and along
+particularly along main LOCs (railroads, highways, and

-electrical power and POL lines.
+telecommunication lines) and along electrical power and POL lines.

-(4) Exact location and description of the physical
+(4) Exact location and description of the

-(5) All possible details, preferably by localities,
+(5) All possible details, preferably by

-check points, identification cards, passports and travel permits.
+controls, including check points, identification cards, passports

 8. Targets

-The objective in target selection is to inflict maximum damage on the
+The objective in target selection is to inflict maximum damage on

-destruction of enemy targets.
-The target area and the specific points of
+the interdiction or destruction of enemy targets.
+The target area

-attack must be studied, carefully planned and priorities established.
-In
+planned and priorities established.
+In general, targets are listd

-general, targets are listd in order of priority.
+in order of priority.

 a.
 Railroads